weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Objectives

 * Install a secure Kubernetes cluster on your machines
-* Install a pod network on the cluster so that application components (pods) can talk to each other
+* Install Weave Net as a pod network on the cluster so that application components (pods) can talk to each other
 * Install a sample microservices application (a socks shop) on the cluster
 * View the result in Weave Cloud as you go along

 ###  Installing kubelet and kubeadm on Your Hosts

-You will install the following packages on all the machines:
+You will install the required packages on all the machines.

-* `docker`: the container runtime, which Kubernetes depends on. v1.11.2 is recommended, but v1.10.3 and v1.12.1 are known to work as well.
-* `kubelet`: the most core component of Kubernetes.
-  It runs on all of the machines in your cluster and does things like starting pods and containers.
-* `kubectl`: the command to control the cluster once it's running.
-  You will only need this on the master, but it can be useful to have on the other nodes as well.
-* `kubeadm`: the command to bootstrap the cluster.

-For each host:
+For each machine:

 * SSH into the machine and become `root` if you are not already (for example, run `sudo su -`):